 What Evidence Should I Collect to Prove Sexual Harassment?

-The success of a sexual harassment claim in San Diego depends on the strength of the evidence presented by the plaintiff or injured party.
-You or your attorney will need to preserve and gather key evidence to establish your claim.
+The success of a sexual harassment lawsuit in San Diego depends on the strength of the evidence presented by the plaintiff or injured party.
+You or your sexual harrassment attorney will need to preserve and gather key evidence to establish your claim.

 This may include: